SystemsApproach/sdn/preface.rst

 standards bodies, and other open source projects—each offering varied interpretations of what SDN *is* and *is not*.
-We discuss these other perspectives and explain how they fit into the larger scheme of things, but we do not let them deter us from describing the full potential of SDN.
+We discuss these other perspectives and explain how they fit into the larger scheme of things, but we do not let them deter us from describing an end-to-end approach to SDN.
 Only time will tell where the SDN journey takes us, but we believe it is important to understand the scope of the opportunity.

-This book is still a work-in-progress, with some of the later chapters still being fleshed out.
+This book assumes a general understanding of the Internet, although an appreciation for the role switches and routers play forwarding ethernet frames and IP packets is helpful.
+Links to related background information are included to help bridge any gaps.
+This book is also a work-in-progress.
 We are eager to hear your feedback and suggestions.

 | Larry Peterson, Carmelo Cascone, Brian O'Connor, and Thomas Vachuska
 | Open Networking Foundation